 As a means of re-certifying deputies, Act 1984-2 requires attendance of continuing education every two years.
 The Deputy Sheriffs' Education and Training Board has organized continuing education into two-year training cycles, with the training conducted in 16 locations across the Commonwealth during each cycle.
-During 2008, 906 deputies attended scheduled continuing education courses.
+During 2009, 843 deputies attended scheduled continuing education courses.
 The Board's continuing education training delivery contractor, Temple University's Department of Criminal Justice, provides the biennial training.

-The 2007-2009 training cycle began in September 2007 and offers one core curriculum including the following subjects: Legal Updates, Professional Responsibility and Liability, and Tactical Communications.
+The 2007-2009 training cycle ended in September 2009 and offered one core curriculum that included the following subjects: Legal Updates, Professional Responsibility and Liability, and Tactical Communications.